gobo-eiffel/gobo/tool/gedoc/README.md

-## Detect attribute renaming in a diamond inheritance
+## Detect attribute (i.e field) renaming in a diamond inheritance

-We discovered a loophole in Eiffel's field renaming mechanism when applied to the diamond problem of multiple inheritance.
+We discovered a loophole in Eiffel's attribute renaming mechanism when applied to the diamond problem of multiple inheritance.

-Please check it here: [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename)
+Please check the detail here: [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename)

+Executive summary: for the time being (before the attribute renaming semantics is fixed), please avoid attribute renaming in a diamond inheritance.

 ## Goal: